The Handmaid’s Tale Recap: Our Lady of Self-Inflicted Sorrows

 “We have to make the right impression,” Serena Joy tells Offred, her voice pointed.
 “Our visitors may have some questions … I know that if spoken to, you’ll speak wisely.”

 It’s a threat, because everything Serena Joy says to Offred is a threat.
 That’s what abusers do.
 That’s how they protect themselves.
 They teach you to keep their secrets.
 There’s a forbidden sort of acknowledgment at the heart of the imposed silence — that what they are doing is wrong, that if exposed to air, it would combust.
-You are the evidence of the worst and most shameful parts of themselves, and so your job now is to conceal them, to be both the crime scene and the coverup.
+You are the evidence of the worst and most shameful parts of themselves, and so your job now is to conceal them, to be both the crime scene and the cover-up.
 Anything less would be a betrayal, of course.

 There’s a strange sort of intimacy to abuse.
 It becomes a dark, terrible confidence shared between the person who gives it and the person who receives it.
 Often, they don’t even need to tell you to stay quiet, to wear long sleeves, to never tell.
 It’s instinctive, almost — you curl around the knife in order to protect it, sometimes because it feels like the only way to protect yourself.
 It fits into you, like a hook into an eye.